freeverseio/laos-public-docs/guides/how-to-without-api/minting.md

 $ node mint-in-batches.js
 ```

-4. TODO Check the `tokenID` generated for each of the minted NFTs.
-These ID can be used.... for example... to send it
+4. Have a look at the `tokenID` generated for each of the minted NFTs.
+As in any ERC721, the generated NFTs are fully identified by the contract address in the chosen EVM

-5. TODO you can send them (must have contract address, tokenId) --- explain import to MMask and send.
-TODO explain that to show on opensea you stil need broadcasting (link here)
+chain (where the ERC721 was deployed in the [setup phase](/how-to-without-api/collection-setup.md)), and their `tokenID`.

+## Try a transfer with Metamask

+If you're testing, one thing you can already do right after minting is to transfer the ownership of a newly minted NFT
+Simply set the recipient of the NFT to a wallet you control in Metamask.
+Then, import it into Metamask and click 'Send.'

+In more detail, if your chosen EVM chain is Polygon, ensure that Metamask is connected to a Polygon node.
+Then, click 'Import' and enter the generated `tokenID`.
+Note the beauty of Bridgeless Minting in action: even if the mints are scaled using LAOS and gas fees are paid in LAOS, all ownership-related
+operations, such as transferring the NFT, are fully done on-chain on Polygon.

 ## Next Steps

-Minted NFTs can be evolved by the owner of the LAOS sibling collection and traded...
-TODO: reference both options here (evolve and broadcast)
+Minted NFTs can be evolved by the LAOS sibling collection owner, transferred via Metamask, or traded on marketplaces like OpenSea or Rarible.